sithmel/sistema/README.md

 ## Multiple contexts

-When dealing with dependencies that are part of different lifecycle you can use more than one context.
+When dealing with dependencies that are part of different lifecycles you can use more than one context.
-So that shutting down (or resetting) a group of dependencies doesn't shut down another group.
+So that shutting down (or resetting) a group of dependencies doesn't shut down dependencies that are used in another context.
 If a dependency belongs to multiple groups, it can only shutdown after all groups shut down.

 ## Run multiple dependencies at once